2022 AFC Cup knockout stage: Format

 In the knockout stage, the 12 teams played a single-elimination tournament.
 The extra time and penalty shoot-out were used to decide the winners if necessary (Regulations Article 9.3 and 10.1).

 Schedule

 The schedule of each round was as follows.

 Bracket

 The draw for the Zonal finals and the Inter-zone play-off semi-finals was held on 14 July 2022.

 The bracket of the knockout stage was determined as follows:

 Zonal semi-finals

 Summary

 The Zonal semi-finals were played over one leg, with the home team determined by the following tables based on which group runners-up qualified.
-If a group winner played a group runner-up, the group winner hosted the match.
+The group winner hosts the match against a group runner-up.
 If two group winners played each other, one of the group winners hosted the match.